hantsy/spring6-sandbox/docs/boot-http-service.md

         return id;
     }
 }
 ```

-## Server Module
+### Server Module

-Add the above the shared module as an dependency, also add `spring-boot-starter-webflux` to serve a WebServer based on the Reactor Netty.
+To set up the server module, we add the shared module as a dependency and include spring-boot-starter-webflux to run a web server using Reactor Netty.

+#### Add Shared Module as Dependency

+Here’s the *pom.xml* configuration for the server module:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"